t6nis/moodle-mod_mindmap/README.md

 + If you double click anywhere in the empty space you can start connecting lines between nodes!
 Helps to save a few moves.

+# Plans for future releases.
+**TO-DO** - code refactoring required for Moodle 4.x+ versions.
+**TO-DO** - group mode for mindmaps
+**TO-DO** - import/export of mindmaps
+**TO-DO** - image uploads for nodes.

 # Release notes
+## 05.01.2023 - 2022102100 version
++ Ability to choose whether mindmap is collaborative or individual mode.
+Once chosen it cannot be changed per module.
+Similar like wikis.

 ## 14.09.2022 - 2022091400 version
 + Replace empty json used on fresh new mindmap by a minimal one to avoid some http server to interpret it as an error.
 + Add monoicon svg version for Moodle 4.x